 Ignore bundle name | Ignores the bundle name.
 The bundle name is unique to iOS applications and serves as the app's identifier in the Apple app store. | Modifier | iOS | Yes | Yes |

-There are three different types of attribute categories.
+There are three categories of attributes:

 Positional attributes